Heat 2: Development

 It was announced in March 2016 that Mann was writing a prequel novel to the film Heat.
 After an extensive search for a collaborator, Reed Farrel Coleman was announced as Mann's co-writer the following year.
 In mid-2019, Mann clarified the novel would act as both a prequel and a sequel, and that he and Coleman were still at work on the novel for a 2020 release.
+The novel was originally intended to showcase the childhood of Chris and the time Neil spent in prison, neither of which plot threads ended up in the published version.

 The novel's title, synopsis and release date were officially revealed in January 2022 with Meg Gardiner now listed as the co-author.
 Mann, a fan of Gardiner's novel UNSUB, was introduced to her by his literary agent Shane Salerno.
 As is customary for Mann, an extensive backstory was built for the characters when he made Heat, including Neil's and Chris' childhoods.
 Gardiner used this material to prioritize the prequel sections of the novel, and remarked on Mann's zealous quest for authenticity.

 In addition to material accumulated from the first film, Mann used research from other projects and various real-life events to form the novel.
 Hanna's experiences in South Vietnam were based on Mann's unmade project on the Battle of Hue, and the novel's Batam sequence was based partly on one of Mann's unmade films.
 Hanna's restlessness with his surroundings, manifested by dangerous late night drives, was based on Mann's own behaviors in his younger years.
 The robberies that begin the novel, along with the efforts of the police to foil them, were based on a real case undertaken by regular Chicago detectives Charlie Adamson and Dennis Farina, both of whom collaborated with Mann several times.
 These robberies also inspired the Miami Vice episode "The Home Invades."
 Hanna's late night visits to one of the early victims was based on behavior Mann observed from a real life detective that he wrote into an episode of Police Story.
 The Spoon Jackson poem "Realness", featured in the novel, was also fashioned into a speech by Bundini in Ali.

 Released in August, Heat 2 immediately landed on the New York Times bestseller list.
 Interviewed for the book's launch, Mann expressed his goal of expanding the "Heat universe" through additional books, including exploring the next stage of Chris Shiherlis' journey.